 Believe it or not, a deck brush can also be used to wash your vehicles—with one important rule.
 Make sure you use a brush with soft bristles to avoid scratching the paint.
 The long handle is a huge help for reaching the roof of your car, RV, or the sides of a boat without a ladder.
 It makes quick work of washing large vehicles, so you can spend less time cleaning and more time planning your next road trip.
 Just be sure to properly wash your RV by rinsing thoroughly to avoid soap spots.

-How to Make Your Deck Brush Last
+Making Your Deck Brush Last Longer

 Once you’ve found the perfect deck brush, you’ll want to keep it in great shape for as long as possible.
 A little bit of care goes a long way in extending the life of your tools, saving you money and ensuring you get a great clean every time.
 Just like any other quality cleaning tool, your deck brush performs best when it’s properly maintained.
 Following a few simple steps after each use will protect your investment and keep your brush ready for action, whether you’re tackling spring cleaning or a surprise spill.
 Think of it as a simple routine that protects your brush from wear and tear, so it’s always up to the task.

-Clean Your Brush After Every Use
+Why You Should Clean Your Brush After Each Use

 This might seem obvious, but it’s the most important step.
 After you’re done scrubbing, take a few minutes to rinse the bristles thoroughly with a garden hose to wash away any leftover dirt, debris, or cleaning solution.
 If you used a particularly strong chemical cleaner, a quick wash with mild soap and water will help neutralize any residue that could degrade the bristles over time.
 Once it’s clean, give the brush a good shake to get rid of excess water.
 This simple habit prevents grime from caking onto the bristles and keeps your cleaning brushes working effectively for years.